A. Peter (2 Pe 1:1)

 C. Peter’s public ministry spanned 30 years and stretched from Jerusalem to Rome.

-D. Martyred by Nero (Tertullian, Cyprian, Lactantius; Clement of Rome, Dionysius of Corinth tell us he suffered martyrdom).
+D. Martyred by Nero (Tertullian, Cyprian, Lactantius; Clement of Rome, Dionysius of Corinth tell us Peter suffered martyrdom).

-· Origin said he was crucified with his head downwards.
+· Origin said Peter was crucified with his head downwards.

 · He died AD 67-68.